 Can’t wait for Phase 3 to kick off in Singapore?
-We bring you the lowdown, including changes like bigger social gatherings and rapid testing before events.
+We bring you the lowdown on everything you need to know.

 We’ve been through a whopper of a year, but the day we’ve all been waiting for has finally arrived.
 Goodbye, Phase 2.
 Here’s lookin’ at you, Phase 3!
 The magic date you’ll wanna mark on your cals: 28 December.
 Prime Minster Lee Hsien Loong announced this joyous news on 14 December, thanking Singaporeans for complying with the restrictions to end the year on a good note.
 Can you believe it’s been almost a year since Singapore’s first Covid-19 case on 23 January?
 Anyway, if you’re anxious to find out what you can expect from Phase 3 in Singapore, just read on!